 Having said that, the analysis might not take long at all.If the slow query criteria are simple, a solution may be found in less than an hour.
 Initial testing would be done on a local development instance of the site, or perhaps a dedicated development server.

 Effecting an index (or partition), even on a large multi-million row table, usually only takes a few seconds.
 Even so, we would recommend altering the table only after a back-up process, then a short period where the database/e-commerce store is offline while the solution is applied.
 The changes are reversible too, should there be unexpected consequences.

-It’s not simply a question of ‘fire & forget’ with these optimisations.
+It’s not simply a question of ‘fire & forget’ with this database optimisation.
 New plugins and functionality will add new queries and these may appear in the slow query log.
 Therefore regular monitoring is important.